CMSgov/ab2d-website/advanced-user-guide.md

 GET /api/v2/fhir/Job/{jobUuid}/file/{filename}
 ```

 The file(s) are specified as the output of the status request.
-You can request compressed data files and speed up your download times by including the optional “Accept-Encoding: gzip” header in your command.
-Each file will only be available for 72 hours after the
+You can speed up download times by requesting compressed files in gzip format with the optional `Accept-Encoding: gzip` header in your command.
+Afterward, decompress (unzip) the gzip files into NDJSON format.
-job has completed.

 ### Cancellation
 A job may be canceled at any point during its processing: